 for $w_2\in W_2$ and parity-homogeneous $w_1\in W_1$. \begin{rema} For any $z\in\CC^\times$, if we use the notation $f_1\boxtimes_A f_2=f_1\boxtimes^A_{P(z)} f_2$ when we view $f_1\boxtimes_A f_2$ as a morphism between $P(z)$-tensor products, we have

 for $w_2\in W_2$ and parity-homogeneous $w_1\in W_1$. \end{rema}

 Now we consider the tensor product on $\repzA$.
-Since $\repzA$ is the category of ordinary $A$-modules in $\cC$, we have two tensor products in $\repzA$: the tensor product $\boxtimes_A$ on $\repA$ and the vertex algebraic notion of tensor product of $A$-modules from \cite{HLZ3}.
-Since we would like to apply all the results regarding $\boxtimes_A$ to the vertex algebraic category of $A$-modules, it is critical that we show these tensor products are the same.
+Since $\repzA$ is the category of grading-restricted generalized $A$-modules in $\cC$, we have two tensor products on $\repzA$: the tensor product $\boxtimes_A$ on $\repA$ and the vertex-algebraic tensor product of $A$-modules from \cite{HLZ3}.
+Thus to apply all results regarding $\boxtimes_A$ to the vertex-algebraic category of $A$-modules, it is critical to show these tensor products are the same.
 To do so, we must show that the notion of $A$-intertwining operator defined above among objects of $\repzA$ agrees with the notion of (logarithmic) intertwining operator among grading-restricted generalized modules for $A$ as a vertex operator superalgebra.
-To prove this, we need the following theorem: \begin{theo} Given a vertex operator superalgebra $A$ and a triple of grading-restricted generalized $A$-modules $W_1$, $W_2$, and $W_3$, consider a parity-homogeneous map
+To prove this, we need the following theorem: \begin{theo} Given a vertex operator superalgebra $A$ and grading-restricted generalized $A$-modules $W_1$, $W_2$, and $W_3$, consider a parity-homogeneous map